-Dundee Volunteer and Voluntary Action was heavily involved in the local council response to the pandemic, assisting with the setup of 8 local community hubs, setting up a Food Insecurity Network and involvement in the vaccine roll out.
+Dundee Volunteer and Voluntary Action was heavily involved in the local council response to the pandemic, assisting with the setup of 8 local community hubs and involvement in the vaccine roll out.
 We also represented the sector in Resilience Planning meetings and Incident Management Group meetings with Dundee City Council.
 We were able to secure over £400,000 of new funding from Scottish Government, Dundee City Council and local trusts which was distributed to the sector over the year.

 Our Engagement Team worked with the local community hubs set up by the Council to co-ordinate the support for communities.

 We also coordinated the distribution of tablet devices to older and isolated individuals through Connecting Scotland, whilst also providing training on how to use the devices from volunteers.

 We also recruited over 200 volunteers for the Flu vaccine and Covid vaccine distributions.

 As a response to Covid, we worked with a local app company to develop GetLocalSupport, an app which allows a quick link between volunteers and those needing support.
 We had over 580 volunteer connections during the year.